Great Big Story uncovered why you only get green-dyed horseradish at your local sushi place.

 IGN Editor Gav Murphy was lucky enough to get to attend the Star Wars premiere in London, and decided it was the perfect opportunity to get back at his buddy who consistently spoils tv shows.
 Well played, Gav.

 Paige Yore got the attention of the internet with a viral video post about her customer service experience at Walmart.
 The uplifting story included hugs, a screaming customer, a mother's suicide and a reminder to help those in need.
 Now it turns out that it was all fake.
+Today we have Walmart to thank for bringing us all down from the faith in humanity high.
+After several inquiries about the poor cashier from the community the Pueblo, CO Walmart where this story allegedly took place decided to investigate.

 What they found was a pretty boring day.
-The closest thing to an altercation seemed to be a customer who had an issue with a language barrier, which was quickly and politely resolved.
+The closest thing to an altercation seemed to be a customer who had an issue with a language barrier which was quickly and politely resolved.

 The good news?
 That cashier's mom is okay everybody!